rudrajit15/rudrajit15.github.io/_pages/publications.md

     Submitted to NeurIPS 2019.
 Manuscript available on request.

-2. "**A Saddle Point Escaping Algorithm and Extremal Eigenvalue Analysis of the Hessian for the Cross-Entropy Loss**" - **Rudrajit Das** and Subhasis Chaudhuri.
+2. "**Extremal Eigenvalue Analysis of the Hessian and a Learning Rate Choice for Stochastic Gradient Descent**" - **Rudrajit Das** and Subhasis Chaudhuri.

-    To be submitted to SIAM Journal on Mathematics of Data Science (SIMODS).
+    Submitted to SIAM Journal on Mathematics of Data Science (SIMODS).
 Manuscript available on request.

 3. "**Nonlinear Blind Compressed Sensing under Signal-Dependent Noise**" - **Rudrajit Das** and Ajit Rajwade.